Your Student Guide to the Hybrid Summer M.A. in Music and Music Education Program

 Graduation Portfolio Requirements

-To graduate from the Hybrid Summer M.A. in Music and Music Education program, students must compile a portfolio based on coursework completed during the program.
+To graduate from the summer graduate program for teachers, students must compile a portfolio based on coursework completed during the program.
 The portfolio demonstrates your learning and professional development.
 We assess your work in these areas: Content Knowledge, Pedagogy, Student and Self Assessment, and Professionalism.

 Musical Performance Video Recording